 Date: May 11, 2001

-Banked curves have a greater effect than just adding to the maximum lean angle, because with a steeper banking, more of the centripetal cornering force goes into increasing traction directly into the banking up to the point of a vertical wall where only the maximum G-forces limit what speed a bicyclists can attain.
-In contrast, an off banked curve makes cornering progressively more difficult until the bicycle will slip even at zero speed.
+Banked curves have a greater effect than just adding to the maximum lean angle, because with a steeper banking, more of the centripetal cornering force goes into increasing traction directly into the banking, up to the limit of a vertical wall where only the maximum G-forces limit what speed a bicyclists can attain.
+In contrast, an off-banked curve makes cornering progressively more difficult until the bicycle will slip even at zero speed.
 This effect is more naturally apparent to riders who exceeded these limits early in life and have added the experience to expected natural phenomena.

-The skill of visualizing effects of speed, traction, braking, and curvature are complex, but is something humans and other creatures do regularly in self propulsion.
+The skill of visualizing effects of speed, traction, braking, and curvature is complex, but is something humans and other creatures do regularly in self-propulsion.
 The difficulty arises in adapting this to higher speeds.
-When running, we anticipate how fast and sharply to turn on a sidewalk, dirt track, or lawn, to avoid sliding.
-The method is the same on a bicycle although the consequences of error are more severe.
+When running, we anticipate how fast and sharply to turn on a sidewalk, dirt track or lawn to avoid sliding.
+The method is the same on a bicycle, although the consequences of error are more severe.